-Dietrich Bonhoeffer, the German theologian endeavoring to follow Jesus during the Nazi reign, wrote a benchmark book, The Cost of Discipleship.
-It is a call to forsake our attachments to this temporary world, for here we have no lasting city.
-It is a call to die to self and live for Christ.
+Dietrich Bonhoeffer, the German theologian who endeavored to follow Jesus during the Nazi reign, wrote a benchmark book called, The Cost of Discipleship.
+It is a call to forsake our attachments to this temporary world, “for here we have no lasting city.”
+[Heb 13:14] It is a call to die to self and live for Christ.

-The call of Jesus is not that we should expect God to cater to us.
-It is to abandon self to God.
-Yet we often prefer a Jesus that doesn’t mind materialism and would never ask us to
+The teaching of Jesus is not that we should expect God to cater to us; it is that we should abandon self to God.
+Yet we often prefer a Jesus that does not mind materialism and would never ask us:

-- empty ourselves for Him and for the advancement of His kingdom;
+- to empty ourselves for Him and for the advancement of His kingdom.

-- to forsake our closest relationships to give Him all our affection;
+- to forsake our closest relationships and give Him all our affection.

-- choose to fight against the enemy as that would cause us to be anxious.
+- to fight against the enemy, as that would cause us to be anxious.

-Instead we tend to shape a Jesus created in our image, the giver of comfort and prosperity.
+Instead, we tend to shape a Jesus created in our image; we want Him to be the giver of comfort and prosperity.
 In doing so we may be worshipping ourselves, rather than the Jesus of the Bible.

-Jesus gave the parable of the man who saw a treasure in a field, then sold, that is, risked all that he had to buy the field to secure that treasure.
-Yet we frequently pass up treasure for all eternity in instances when our values are higher than Kingdom values
+Jesus gave the parable of the man who saw a treasure in a field, then sold (risked) all that he had to buy the field and secure that treasure.
+Yet we frequently pass up eternal treasure by placing our values above Kingdom values.